 No Smoking Allowed

-The courthouse is a non-smoking facility, and jurors are required to exit the building for smoking breaks.
-We request that jurors stay in the north-side vicinity of the courtyard.
+The courthouse campus area is a non-smoking facility, and jurors are required to exit the building for smoking breaks.
+We request that jurors stay in the north-side vicinity of the annex.
 This makes it easier for the judicial assistant to find the juror, if juror needs to return to court.

 Orientation and Day #1

 Jury service for Spokane County is an on-call basis for a two-week term.
 Our first day of service includes an orientation beginning normally at 8:30 a.m.
 Further information regarding jury duty will be provided through a video and other introductory information.
 Selection of jurors for individual trials proceeds during that first day.
-If a juror is not selected on the first day, the court instructs the juror to call a recording line (477-4720) each night for the rest of the term of service to determine which days the juror needs to report again for selection.
+If a juror is not selected on the first day, the court instructs the juror to call a recording line (477-4720) each night during for the rest of the term of service, to determine which days the juror needs to report again for selection.
 Jurors whose Call Groups are not required to report on their first Monday of service will be asked to call the recording on Friday prior to their second week of service for further instructions.
-A Jury Orientation Video is also aired on Channel 5 every Tuesday at 9:00 a.m. and every Thursday at 8:00 p.m.
 A First Day Juror Information Sheet is also available for viewing.
 Please do not bring newspapers into the Jury Lounge.

 On Call Process